Advice from an Aberdeen wedding photographer about wedding ceremonies at Marischal College.

 Do We Enter the Room Separately Or Together?

 This is up to you.
-I have seen couples both enter the room along with all their guests/witnesses.
+I have seen couples enter the room together accompanied by all their guests/witnesses.
 I have seen couples enter the room together, after their guests are seated.
-I have seen one partner walk down the aisle towards the other, having already seen each other in the waiting area (or spent the morning together).
-And I have seen one partner hide in Starbucks and have somebody run across the road to get them after everybody else has gone through to the Grant Room (be warned, though: this does tend to make your ceremony run a little late).
+I have seen one partner walk down the aisle towards the other, having already seen each other in the lobby.
+And I have seen one partner hide in Starbucks and have somebody run across the road to get them after everybody else has gone through to the Grant Room (be warned, though: this does tend to make your ceremony run a little bit late).

 How Long Does the Ceremony Last?
 What Are the Timings Like?